-While many women understood brands and shopping as a form of acculturation and a means to demonstrate belonging, some also engage consumption aggressively and make more dramatic claims for social power.
+While many women understood brands and shopping as a sign of acculturation and a means to demonstrate acculturation, some also engage consumption aggressively and make more dramatic claims for social power.
 Saida's experiences are somewhat unusual among my sample; she was one of a few women who told me she had experienced overt harassment in American stores.
 Nonetheless, her response to this harassment, and the way she frames her shopping experiences, are revealing, and often simply extend the practice of using American consumption to demonstrate acculturation or cultural fluency.

-Consistent with Dávila's (2001) and Lamont's and Molnar's (2001) studies, Saida understands consumption, particularly in American stores, partly as a forum in which she can convert money to social power or acceptance.
+Saida understands consumption, particularly in American stores, partly as a forum in which she can convert money to social power or acceptance.
 She sees her purchasing power as a way to challenge stereotypes and to assert her power as a consumer over salespeople who act inappropriately.
 She is unwilling to buy from a sales person she believes has treated her poorly.
-Discussing the language barrier she sometimes experiences in American stores, she explained:

-I don't like when [American employees say], "I don't know, I don't know what you're saying."
+Discussing the language barrier she sometimes experiences in American stores, she explained, "I don't like when [American salespeople say], 'I don't know what you're saying.'
 They get the idea, but they just pretend they don't get what you're saying....You say it two, three, four times, I get mad.
 I'm not gonna say it.
-I say forget it.

-Saida frames her response not as an act of retreat (i.e., "running away" after a sales person offends her) but as an act of defiance.
-By disengaging from the sale and denying the offending sales associate the commission, she positions herself as the more powerful player in the salesperson-customer interaction.
+I say forget it."
+Saida frames her response not as an act of retreat (i.e., "running away" after a sales person offends her) but as an act of defiance-or of agency.
+By disengaging from the sale and refusing to give the offending sales associate the commission-and often buying from another salesperson instead-she positions herself as the more powerful player in the salesperson-customer interaction.

-Saida's experience at the Coach store, which draws together several elements common to other stories, is revealing.
+Saida's experience at the Coach store at an American mall, which draws together several elements common to other stories, is revealing.
 With help from her husband, Amaad, she relayed the following events: